“Ahrefs or SEMrush? Which is better?”

 While the other tools have their value and place, these industry leaders are leaders for a reason because they offer outsized value for their fee.

 So let’s dig into the age-old SEO question of “Ahrefs vs SEMrush?” and see if we can help you make the right decision.

-Disclaimer: Credo pays for our own subscriptions to both Ahrefs and SEMrush, and always have and will.
-Credo is a SEMrush affiliate, which means that if you use our special link to get a free 30 day trial of SEMrush and then choose to stay as a subscriber, we may receive a commission.
+Disclaimer: Credo has paid for our own subscriptions to both Ahrefs and SEMrush.
+Credo is a SEMrush affiliate, which means that if you use our special link to get a free 14 day trial of SEMrush and then choose to stay as a subscriber, we may receive a commission.
 This has not, however, influenced our decision and comparison as both tools are incredibly useful and valuable, and you should use the one that is the right fit for you, your business, and your budget.
 We have also asked Ahrefs numerous times for an affiliate program and will be the first to sign up when/if they launch it.